About On Aging 2026

 Peter Kaldes

-Before Next50, Kaldes was President and Chief Executive Officer of the American Society on Aging, the nation’s largest association of diverse professionals in the field of aging.
-He successfully navigated the organization through an unprecedented pandemic, innovated its brand identity and programming, including launching ASA Rise, a social justice and leadership academy for rising leaders of color, and increased ASA’s membership by 35 percent.
+Prior to Next50, he was president & CEO of the American Society on Aging (ASA), where he successfully navigated ASA through the pandemic, innovated its brand identity and programming, and launched ASA RISE, a social justice and leadership academy for rising leaders of color, plus increasing ASA’s membership by 35%.

-Kaldes was also President and Chief Executive Officer of the South Florida Institute on Aging, a community-based organization providing support to older adults.
-While there, he launched innovative technology training and economic programs, while growing its revenue.
+Kaldes also served as President & CEO of the South Florida Institute on Aging, a community-based organization providing support to older adults, where he launched innovative technology training and economic programs, while growing revenue.

 As a senior executive at JPMorgan Chase & Co., Kaldes led the global bank’s philanthropic investments in economic development.
-He also served in the White House as an economic policy advisor to President Barack Obama, in the United States Senate as legal counsel to Senator Debbie Stabenow, and practiced law at the global firm of Weil Gotshal.
+And he served in the White House as an economic policy advisor to President Barack Obama, in the U.S. Senate as legal counsel to Sen. Debbie Stabenow, and practiced law at the global firm of Weil Gotshal.

 He’s a proud graduate of the University of Pittsburgh School of Law and Tufts University.
 Kaldes lives with his husband in Denver.